-Return to School after Illness (F, H)
+Return to School after Illness

-The district has established protocols and procedures, in following local, state and CDC guidance for allowing a student or staff member to return to school after exhibiting symptoms of COVID-19.
+The district has established protocols and procedures, in following local, state (Pre-K to Gr 12 COVID-19 Toolkit) and CDC guidance for allowing a student or staff member to return to school after exhibiting symptoms of COVID-19.
 If a person is not diagnosed by a healthcare provider (physician, nurse practitioner, or physician assistant) with COVID-19 they can return to school:

-- Once there is no fever, without the use of fever reducing medicines, and they have felt well for 24 hours: - If they have been diagnosed with another condition and have a healthcare provider written note stating they are clear to return to school.
+- Once there is no fever, without the use of fever reducing medicines, and they have felt well for 24 hours; - If they have been diagnosed with another condition and have a healthcare provider written note stating they are clear to return to school.